 Social distancing and a life lived largely online have been the reality for over a year.
-But, as the world gradually emerges from lockdown, is the shape of retail really changed forever?
+But, as the world gradually emerges from lockdown, has the shape of retail really changed forever?

-Shoppers flocked online out of concerns for safety and convenience but a business model skewed towards ecommerce is not necessarily one that supermarkets are keen to pursue, post-pandemic.
+At the start of the pandemic, shoppers flocked online for safety and convenience.
+But a business model skewed towards ecommerce is not necessarily one that supermarkets are keen to pursue post-lockdown.

-However highly online grocery shopping rates on the customer experience scale, the fact remains that it is an expensive and inefficient channel for retailers to maintain.
-Then again, economic pressure on brick-and-mortar means grocers have to make their assets work harder than ever.
+Despite the popularity of online grocery shopping , the fact remains that it is an expensive and inefficient channel for retailers .
+Economic pressure on brick-and-mortar stores means grocers must make their assets work harder than ever.

 How can grocers thrive in a post-pandemic world?

-As in-person sales of non-food categories have fallen significantly - the majority moving online - retailers are over-spaced.
-Grocery is being asked to shoulder the cost burden despite its relatively small footprint.
-It is increasingly clear that the pre-pandemic supermarket model is no longer fit for purpose in a post-pandemic world.
+In-person sales of non-food categories have fallen significantly with most customers heading online.
+Retailers are over-spaced and grocery is shouldering the cost of that burden – despite its relatively small footprint.
+It is increasingly clear that the pre-pandemic supermarket model is no longer fit for purpose .

-But as with many challenges, there is great opportunity.
+But as with many challenges, this presents a great opportunity.

-First, it is time to move away from binary thinking, that grocery fulfillment can be either online or in-person; either dark store, fulfillment center, or retail outlet.
-It is time instead to look at a next-generation, hybrid model.
+It is time to move away from binary thinking – that grocery fulfillment is either online or in-person.
+Either dark store, fulfillment center, or retail outlet.
+Instead, we must look at a next-generation, hybrid retail model.

-Taking advantage of forward-deployed inventory, grocers can get products closer to shoppers than the majority of dark stores ever could.
+Taking advantage of forward-deployed inventory, grocers can get products closer to shoppers than many dark stores ever could.
 In-store fulfillment for ecommerce benefits customers who enjoy the convenience of in-person and online, wherever and whenever they need it.
 Recent research from Adobe has shown that 47% of retail executives expect to open hybrid stores across 2021.

 But reshaping the grocery retail space is not just about making the most of footprint.
-Grocers should look to squeeze more out of their entire operation, from missed sales from poor inventory management processes through to the unnecessary costs caused by excess waste.
+Grocers should look to squeeze more out of their entire operation – from missed sales and poor inventory management processes to excess waste.

-Events like a pandemic have a tendency to bring out the hyperbole – e.g. the high street is dead, everyone will shop online forevermore.
-The reality will of course be more nuanced.
+The pandemic has led people to make bold claims like “the high street is dead” and “everyone will shop online forevermore”.
+The reality is more nuanced.
 From the perspective of both cost and experience, in-store retail is still vital for long-term growth.

-However, the future lies with a new type of store that will cater to the post-pandemic shopper and will be supported by a more efficient supply chain that is supported by a dynamic markdown strategy.
-In order to achieve this, supermarkets need to understand the data today to build an effective, efficient and responsible hybrid retail model for tomorrow.
+However, the future lies with a new type of store that will cater to the post-pandemic shopper, – supported by a more efficient supply chain that is, in turn, supported by a dynamic and optimized markdown strategy.
+To achieve this, supermarkets need to understand the data today to build an effective, efficient, and responsible hybrid retail model for tomorrow.